shahadbarkah/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 #### GET /questions
-- Paginates the result of questions in group of 10.
+- Paginates the result of questions in a group of 10.
 - Request Arguments: None
-- Returns: an array of questions object, total number of questions, categories as objects, current category and success value.
+- Returns: An array of questions object, the total number of questions, categories as objects, current category, and success value.
 - Sample: `curl http://127.0.0.1:5000/questions`

 ```